TxnLab/nfd-sdk/README.md

 Check out the [examples directory](./examples) for complete working examples of various SDK features:

 - [Resolve](./examples/resolve/): Demonstrates how to resolve NFD names and application IDs
+- [NFD Metadata](./examples/nfd-metadata/): Demonstrates how to resolve avatar and banner images with IPFS support
 - [API Search](./examples/api-search/): Demonstrates how to use the API client to search for NFDs
 - [Reverse Lookup](./examples/reverse-lookup/): Demonstrates how to look up NFDs by wallet address
 - [Mint](./examples/mint/): Demonstrates how to mint NFDs